reframe-hpc/reframe/README.md

 ### Slack

-Please join the community's [Slack channel](https://join.slack.com/t/reframetalk/shared_invite/zt-1tar8s71w-At0tolJ~~zxT2oG_2Ly9sw) for keeping up with the latest news about ReFrame, posting questions and, generally getting in touch with other users and the developers.
+Please join the community's [Slack channel](https://join.slack.com/t/reframetalk/shared_invite/zt-3706f0tj6-2CjHh07HdQNbmLw1qAasjg) for keeping up with the latest news about ReFrame, posting questions and, generally getting in touch with other users and the developers.

+> NOTE: Slack invite links expire for security reasons.
+Although we update them regularly, if you encounter problems joining the community Slack channel, please open an issue.

 ## Contributing back